Actor Training Intern Program 2019

 The EMC, or Equity Membership Candidacy program, is offered by Actor’s Equity Association.
-All Interns may join the EMC program if they wish.
+Interns may join the EMC program if they accept a casting or production assignment.
 EMC members gain points, or weeks, towards eligibility to join Actor’s Equity Association.

 Are you a high school student or young adult interested in the technical side of theatre?
 Join our Technical Intern program.
-Attend hands-on classes in Set Design and Construction, Lighting, Prop Design, Scenic Art, Stage Management and/or House Management.
-Tech Interns will be paid a small stipend, and are expected to complete at least 60 hours of instruction and production assisting over the course of the summer.
+Practice set-building and painting, prop making, lighting, and more; learn about a variety of topics of theatre production from our professional technicians; and gain hands-on experience in theatre tech and front-of-house.
+Tech Interns will be paid a small stipend, and are expected to be avaialable for a tech assignment on at least one summer production.
 For more information contact education@marinShakespeare.org.

 To apply, call us at 415/499-4487 for an application

-or download the application here: Tech Intern Application 2017
+or download the application here: Tech Intern Info & Application 2019

 Artistic Director Robert Currier